florianb/sunshine_sushi/README.md

 ### Show the tax on the bill

-Berechne den Wert in Höhe des Steueranteils von 19% und weise ihn in Form "Including 19% tax: <<Betrag>> EUR" aus.
+Berechne den Wert in Höhe des Steueranteils von 19% und weise ihn in Form "Including 19% tax: \<betrag> EUR" aus.
 Wichtig, der Steueranteil wird nicht auf den Gesamtpreis aufgeschlagen lediglich ausgewiesen.

-Calculate the value in the amount of 19% tax and display it in the form "Including 19% tax: <<amount>> EUR".
+Calculate the value in the amount of 19% tax and display it in the form "Including 19% tax: \<amount> EUR".
 Important, the tax portion is not added to the total price, only displayed.

 ### Check and correct calculation errors